newseal

 Virtually every large corporation in America, and numerous medium-sized firms, employs economists to help make appropriate pricing decisions for its products, to help evaluate the impact of government regulations, and to forecast future demand and supply conditions within the industry.
 Trade organizations representing all firms in an industry hire economists for the same reasons.
 Public sector agencies at the federal, state and local levels hire economists to monitor performance of the economy, to assess the desirability and impact of regulations, and to contribute to ongoing discussions of policy formation.
 Nonprofit groups such as hospitals, community foundations, charitable organizations and schools employ economists as well.

 Spend no less than fifteen-twenty minutes each weeknight reviewing, recopying, and reorganizing your notes, in addition to reading the assigned chapters of McConnell.
 This adds up to about 5-8 hours of study time each month.
 Be committed to spending enough time each day to cover the material you need to, and to fully reviewing your notes and identifying areas requiring further work and things you need to ask me about.
 Spread out this way, your study time will be much more productive than an equivalent amount of cramming before tests.
-In addition to taking lecture notes in class, read, outline, and make notes on all assigned readings.
+In addition to taking lecture notes in class, read, outline, and make notes on each text chapter.
 Take the chapter quizzes posted on the course website to test your understanding and identify problem areas which need further work.
+Some students find it helpful to attempt these quizzes before reading the chapter or before covering the material in class.
 Take all the applicable chapter quizzes to prepare for exams.
 The more time you have spent on the course, the easier it will be to spend additional time studying, and the more productive additional study time will be for you.
 Start this strategy the first day of class, because the sooner you start, the easier it will be to continue.

 5. Course Policies & Organization